joanrue/pyxu-eigh/README.rst

 This `Pyxu`_ plugin was generated with `Cookiecutter`_ using the `cookiecutter-pyxu`_ template.

-.. note:: Don't miss the `contributing-guide`_ to set up your new package and to review the Pyxu `developer notes`_.
+..
+Don't miss the `contributing-guide`_ to set up your new package and to review the Pyxu `developer notes`_.

 Installation
 ------------